-- A central proposition of the theory of relationism is that individualistic cultural values produce Individualistic criminal justice systems.
-The cultural values primarily include elements such as: independence, material success, and individuals rights.
-Individualistic Justice systems are also influenced by a tradition of formal and analytical thinking mode. - In an individualistic society, individualistic cultural values and thinking mode flourish.
+A central proposition of the theory of relationism is that individualistic cultural values produce Individualistic criminal justice systems.
+The cultural values primarily include elements such as: independence, material success, and individual's rights.
+Individualistic Justice systems are also influenced by a tradition of formal and analytical thinking mode.

+In an individualistic society, individualistic cultural values and thinking mode flourish.
 These are consequences of individualistic traditions, which is the primary way of life in Western societies.
-I argues that Individualism is reflected and reinforced deeply by Western philosophical traditions.
+I argue that Individualism is reflected and reinforced deeply by Western philosophical traditions.
 Individualism can be identified from classic works of Thomas Hobbes, John Locke, Jean-Jacques Rousseau, and John Bordley Rawls.

-• Thomas Hobbes

-Famous for originating "social contract theory": individuals are greedy egoists; without the government, individuals are in a state of nature", each would claim everything and fight against each other in a "war of all against all".
-Only through "social contract" can selfinterested individuals build a civil society, to whom all individuals cede some rights in order to build a commonly agreed-upon contract so that each individual can obtain protection from the government.
+Thomas Hobbes is famous for originating "social contract theory", he believed that individuals are greedy egoists; without the government, individuals are in a state of nature", each would claim everything and fight against each other in a "war of all against all".
+Only through "social contract" can self-interested individuals build a civil society, to whom all individuals cede some rights to build a commonly agreed-upon contract so that everyone can obtain protection from the government.

-• John Locke

-Founding father of classical liberalism: Selfishness is part of human nature.
-But human nature also includes abilitities of reason and tolerance.
-In the natural state, all were equal and independent, people has the right to defend their "life, health, liberty, or possessions"
+John Locke, the founding father of classical liberalism, believed that selfishness is part of human nature, however, human nature also includes abilities of reason and tolerance.
+In the natural state, all were equal and independent, people have the right to defend their "life, health, liberty, or possessions".

-• Jean-Jacques Rousseau

-Adds much into the individualistic tradition.
-Developed a detailed theory of human nature.
+Jean-Jacques Rousseau added much to the individualistic tradition and developed a detailed theory of human nature.
 His theory considers that individuals are not just wicked animals but also have goodness in them.
-Humanity has developmental stages, where the third stage is the optimum stage; where human are in between a brute animal and the extreme of decedent civilization.
+Humanity has developmental stages, where the third stage is the optimum stage, where humans are in between a brute animal and the extreme of decedent civilization.

-• John Bordley Rawls

-- Employed thought experiments inducing the famous "veil of ignorance" to derive his principles of social justice. - Human beings are rational and reasonable, knowing what they want to achieve and willing to cooperate with others to achieve their goals. - Instead of deriving from a "state of nature", individuals' original positions include a "veil of ignorance", where we can imagine a situation where people are ignorant about their own characteristics relevant to their social standings, which may bias their choices due to advantages or disadvantages associated with these positions (1971).
+John Bordley Rawls employed thought experiments inducing the famous "veil of ignorance" to derive his principles of social justice.
+He believed human beings are rational and reasonable, knowing what they want to achieve and willing to cooperate with others to achieve their goals.
+Instead of deriving from a "state of nature", individuals' original positions include a "veil of ignorance", where we can imagine a situation where people are ignorant about their own characteristics relevant to their social standings, which may bias their choices due to advantages or disadvantages associated with these positions (1971).
 Under this imaginative situation, the choices made by individuals will be impartial and rational and will achieve the principle of justice, which is fairness.

-- The western individualistic tradition describes human beings as independent, rational, interest-seeking creatures that defend their rights forcefully in ways to achieve material success. - Under the influence of this tradition, individuals are the unit of the examination in concepts of crime and justice.
-Criminal event is the unit of analyses; social consequences are less of a concern, or even legally irrelevant in court. - Under the individualistic tradition.
-Protecting offenders' rights is a central concern of justice. - Conflicting individuals are the starting point of major theories of justice - Individualistic culture produces individualistic criminal justice systems.
+The western individualistic tradition describes human beings as independent, rational, interest-seeking creatures that defend their rights forcefully in ways to achieve material success.
+Under the influence of this tradition, individuals are the unit of the examination in concepts of crime and justice.
+Criminal events are the unit of analyses; social consequences are less of a concern, or even legally irrelevant in court.
+Under the individualistic tradition, protecting offenders' rights is a central concern of justice.
+Conflicting individuals are the starting point of major theories of justice.
+Individualistic culture produces individualistic criminal justice systems.